biobricks/blast-level/README.md

 Streaming BLAST indexes for leveldb databases.
 Automatically keep an up-to-date BLAST database for your leveldb sequence data and run streaming BLAST queries on the data.

-# Notes

-When operating in blastdb mode with rebuildOnChange:false (the default) when a sequence is deleted in leveldb the sequence is not deleted in the blast index.
-If a query is run that results in a hit on a deleted sequence the hit will be reported by blast but the hit will not be passed on to your callback.
-Since blast has a maximum number of hits that it reports for each query (usually 30) this can result in fewer than the expected number of hits being reported for no apparant reason or in extreme cases where all top 30 hits for a query have been deleted since last index rebuild no hits will be reported even though there may be hits on sequences with lower scores than the 30 deleted sequences.
-This is probably not fixable without changing the NCBI BLAST+ codebase.
-If you have a use case where this may become an issue you should consider using another mode.

 # Dependencies

 Ensure that you have a recent [NCBI BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) installed on your system: